daxko/eslint-config-daxko/readme.md

 ### `daxko/react`

-If you're working with React, you can include additional rules by adding `daxko/react` in the [extends](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) property of your `.eslintrc` file.
+If you're working with React, you can include additional rules by adding `daxko/react` in the [extends](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) property of your `.eslintrc` file. `eslint-plugin-react` is required as an additional dependency.

 ```
 {